d-Rickyy-b/webogram-x/README.md

 Dark theme (css) for the [old, angular based Telegram web app](https://github.com/zhukov/webogram), with colors from other "Telegram X" apps.

 ## Project status
-On [2021-04-15 Telegram released their new, more modern web app](https://t.me/tgbeta/4346) that's now available at the same url as the old web app.
-The new apps got a dark theme out of the box, hence this custom theme is no longer maintained.
+On 2021-04-15 Telegram released their [new, more modern web app](https://t.me/tgbeta/4346) that's now available at the [same url as the old web app](https://web.telegram.org).
+The new apps got a dark theme out of the box, hence this custom theme will **no longer be maintained**.

+The old Telegram web app is still accessible at [web.telegram.org/?legacy=1](https://web.telegram.org/?legacy=1), but it lacks a lot of features and doesn't look as good as the new versions.

 ### Showcase
 Here is a picture to get an idea of how the style will look like.